aburkard/espn-data/README.md

 - [] Use Kaggle data when ESPN is missing games (rare).
 But see [the dead link to the game on January 28 against E Washington](https://www.espn.com/mens-college-basketball/team/schedule/_/id/147/season/2017).
 - [This game](https://www.espn.com/mens-college-basketball/matchup/_/gameId/223260062) on ESPN has the scores reversed!
 (I trust Little Rock's own site and sports reference more.
 Although Wikipedia has a different score.
 Also it seems likely Hawaii would win.)
 - [] Fix ESPN score_discrepancy rows.
 ESPN has some bad data that doesn't match sports reference, team sites, wikipedia.
+- [] Do some refs have home team bias?
+- [] Conference in tempo model
+- [] Make sure I have first four results data from ESPN and manually put into Kaggle.
+- [] Get Kaggle 2025 tournament game locations.

 ## License